 This example shows the basics of AJAX-ZOOM $.fn.axZm.zoomTo API and dynamic crop generation.
-With this basics one can develop more sophisticated applications for front as well as backend usage.
+With these basics one can develop more sophisticated applications for front as well as backend usage.
 For developers we also recommend to visit example14.php to get an overview about various callbacks provided by AJAX-ZOOM.

 If you are looking for a fast way to create a simple gallery with zooming to a specified image area, then please proceed to image crop editor (example35.php) where you will be able to create and save (thus beeing able to reproduce) such a gallery within 30 seconds.
 This image crop configurator can work with single images, AJAX-ZOOM galleries, 360 and 3D multirow animations.